crashcoredump/docker-vlm/README.md

   '-s', which can point the VLM at a directory containing `sys.sct` on the local host.

+Note that these options only apply when running dvlm when you do not have a container yet!
+On subsequent runs they will be ignored (because they only make sense at container creation time)

-# Notes
+# Notes About the Install

-The Docker image includes a Genera 8.5 world with a pre-defined Site named "Docker".
+- The Docker image includes a Genera 8.5 world with a pre-defined Site named "Docker".

-There is only one UNIX user, named 'genera'.
+- There is only one UNIX user, named 'genera'.
 You may log into Genera with the password 'xyzzy'.
 This password is hard-coded.
 If you want to change it, edit the definition of `RPC::USERNAME-AND-PASSWORD-VALID-P` in `nfs/authentication.lisp`

+- The docker VLM virtual machine is named GENERA and has IP address 192.168.2.2.

+- The docker host is named GENERA-VLM and has IP address 192.168.2.1.

-NFS shares the entire UNIX root file system, as is normal with Open Genera.
+- NFS shares the entire UNIX root file system, as is normal with Open Genera.